Drive is celebrating 20 years since it was established in September 1997. To mark the event we had a Drive Design Studio at the Goodwood Revival.

 Brendan Walker – http://www.aerial.fm

-Ripley Soapbox Challenge will be held on the 5th August 2017 in aid of Macmillan Cancer Support.
+Ripley Soapbox Challenge is being held today on the 5th August 2017 in aid of Macmillan Cancer Support.

-Meeting at Ripley Court Meadows, the event will see local businesses and residents propel their machines around the purpose built track.
+Meeting at Ripley Court Meadows, the event has seen local businesses and residents propel their machines around the purpose built track.

 For more information please go to the official Facebook Page